 Despite of all the tensions, pressures and turmoil, it is possible to build peace in our community.
 I was in the different communities in India before coming to France.
 I'm far away from my home.
 In my community, we are all from different origins.
 So, we get to know others and I see that they are not so different from me.
-I am Indian and I am comfortable with my African brothers and a French brother. important to be united as brothers.
+I am Indian and I comfortable am with my African brothers and brother.
+French important lt's to be united as brothers.
 All for peace.
 I am convinced that peace requires a lot of patience, hard-work and hope.
 It's up to us all to build peace little by little, and that starts with tiny gestures.
 Fortunately, the atmosphere in the community life provides the means to cultivate and build peace.